yjgcwgg/php-manual.vim/README.md

 php-manual
 ==========

 This is php manual for vim with help keyword doc.
-You can press <S-K> to view the Explanation of the function under the cursor.
+You can press <kbd>SHIFT-K</kbd> to view the Explanation of the function under the cursor.
 ```
 Install:
 a.
 Copy these files to runtimepath.(~/.vim,..)